Joseline Hernandez Baby Bonnie Bella, LHHATL Star Spills Tea On ‘The Real’ About Kirk Frost And Stevie J

 Joseline hilariously breaks down keeping receipts when she visits “Stevie Lame” because she claims that he makes it seem like she stalks him.
 Joseline claims that she ended the relationship over a year ago, while Stevie also claims that he ended it.
 She states that Stevie calls her frequently and she records her visits to his house to prove she was invited.

 Fellow Love and Hip Hop Atlanta cast member Kirk Frost has been accused of having a child with another woman.
 Rasheeda has forgiving Kirk for infidelity in the past; however, many fans think that this is the last straw.
-According to Bossip, Frost has a baby with Jasmine Washington and she is demanding child support for their 6 month old son.
+According to Bossip, Frost has a baby with Jasmine Washington and she is demanding child support for their six-month-old son.

 A photo posted by Stevie J. (@hitmansteviej_1) on

 Joseline provided more context to the rumors on The Real stating that Kirk’s baby mother is a stripper.
-She also accuses Rasheeda as being too clean on their reality show and states that the tea always comes to the light on way or another.
+She also accuses Rasheeda as being too clean on their reality show and states that the tea always comes to the light one way or another.

 The Puerto Rican princess stated the following about Kirk’s alleged baby mother: “The word is that he do got a baby and you know, it’s not from Rasheeda,” she spills.
 “It’s from some ex-stripper that used to…” The audience erupts before Joseline can finish and she tells the audience don’t hate the player, hate the game.